 Thankfully, disability insurance is provided by a number of different sources in NY, providing payment that helps injured workers continue with their lives, despite being unable to work.
 But the search for disability benefits is often difficult.

 Disabled workers deserve to understand their full rights and options under state law in order to receive the compensation they deserve.
-To better understand the compensation you are entitled to receive and what actions must be taken in order to find success in your search, contact the NY long-term worker disability lawyers at Wingate, Russotti, Shapiro & Halperin, LLP.
+To better understand the compensation you are entitled to receive and what actions must be taken in order to find success in your search, contact the NY long-term worker disability lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our legal team has years of success in the field and can provide you with the information you need through a free consultation.
 Contact us today by calling (212) 986-7353.

 Those who have suffered long-term disability injuries have several possible sources of compensation, which will provide them with benefits while they are unable to work and support themselves and dependants.
 The State of New York has created disability benefitsfor those who were injured during work.
 These rules can be found under New York Workers' Compensation Article 9 and eligible workers can receive up to half of their weekly wages; however, this amount is capped at $135 per week.